-To begin their search for external data, Radhika and her team turn to the website for the Commission for Gender Equality in the Public Sector (CGEPS), where have been compiled.
+To begin their search for external data, Radhika and her team turn to the website for the Commission for Gender Equality in the Public Sector (CGEPS), where data sources for conducting a gender impact assessment have been compiled.
 This page provides a list of statistics and data sources from a range of areas to help the team think critically about the different experiences of women, men, and gender diverse people.

 When looking at these statistics, Radhika and her team consider how a person’s circumstances and intersecting factors can influence how people of different genders experience, and recover from, disasters.
 Conducting this research helps the team determine what is relevant to their assessment and program.

 With this in mind, Radhika and her team expand their search to other data sets.
 They consult the following publicly available sources:

 - Australian and Torres Strait Islander Data Archive (ATSIDA)

 - World Health Organisation (WHO) – Open data repository